db-vascohenriques/rcg_e2e_etl/README.md

 Follow these steps to get started with this project:

+1. Set up your Databricks environment

-1. Clone this repository to your local machine:
+2. Clone this repository to your Databricks workspace:

 ```shell
 git clone <repository_url>
 ```

-2. Set up your Databricks environment

-3. Configure your connection to the SQL Database with the 'adventureworks' model.
+3. Configure your connection to the SQL Database with the 'adventureworks' model, you can use the Databricks Catalog Explorer to do so

 4. Explore the following components of this project: